Chinese Postpartum Meals – What to Eat and What to Avoid After Child Birth

 Supporting New Mothers with Nutrition and Tradition

 In Chinese tradition, food is medicine—especially after childbirth.
 For thousands of years, Chinese families have followed a practice called “zuò yuè zi” (坐月子), or postpartum confinement, where a mother rests and heals for 30 to 100 days.
+Postpartum confinement generally lasts from 26 to 40 days and focuses on rest and specialized care.
 During this time, food plays a central role.
 Meals are chosen carefully to help the mother recover her strength, produce breast milk, and restore balance in the body.
+The traditional confinement period is believed to help restore balance and prevent future health issues.

 This guide will help you understand which Chinese postpartum meals are good for recovery—and which to avoid.
 Whether you’re a new mom, caregiver, or planning ahead, this page gives practical, expert-approved advice that is easy to follow.